robynstanco/Pokedex/Pokedex.Tests/README.txt

-﻿AsyncEnumerator allows us to better Moq .ToListAsync.
+AsyncEnumerator allows us to better Moq .ToListAsync().

 By implementing a few classes with specific interfaces, Moqing works as expected for DbSets.